CurtisColwell/StrainViz/README.md

 These jobs can be submitted to a SLURM scheduler by running slurm.bash with the name of the molecule to submit.
 ```
-bash slurm.bash input/example-molecule
+bash slurm.bash input/example-molecule level-of-theory partition processors
 ```
-In slurm.bash, the partition defaults to short, but can be changed by editing the file.
-In slurm_submit.srun, the number of processors defaults to 28, but can be changed by changing the number in the header AND in the bash command.
-The level of theory can be changed in the bash command as well.
+The level of theory defaults to "M062X/6-31G(d)", the partition defaults to short, and the number of processors defaults to 28 if nothing is written in the command.